 Specifies an integer to indicate the maximum number of data bytes to trace for any associated data block.
 The default is 0, which indicates that debug tracing is disabled.
+(Range is 0-2147483647)

 SET DBGMSG

 Enables or disables the tracing of HYPERchannel messages between NETEX and the network.
 To see the actual data, also set msglvl to blither.